epigen/dea_limma/README.md

 FYI
 - Colons (":") in variable/group names (eg interactions) are replaced with double-underscores ("\_\_") downstream.
-- As of now we do not feature more complex contrast scenarios than are supported via topTable.
+- As of now we do not feature more complex contrast scenarios than are supported via topTable, but the fitted linear model is saved for downstream analyses.

 # Usage